BGI-Qingdao/VT3D/README.md

 ### <a name=quick_atlasbrowser>How to use AtlasBroser to browse your data</a>

-You can find step by step tutorial to build example atlas from the [website](http://www.bgiocean.com/vt3d_example/).
+You can find a step-by-step tutorial for building an example atlas from the [website](http://www.bgiocean.com/vt3d_example/).

 Here we use L1 atlas as an example: